in NORTH AMERICA, FALL 2016

 - International Dimensions and Future Trends

-Gatta, John.
-Making Nature Sacred: Literature, Religion, and Environment in America from the Puritans to the Present.
-Oxford & Cambridge: Oxford University Press, 2004.
+- Stoll, Mark.
+Inherit the Holy Mountain: Religion and the Rise of American Environmentalism.
+Oxford University Press, 2015.
+Note, this book replaces John Gatta's Making Nature Sacred: Literature, Religion, and Environment in America from the Puritans to the Present.
+Oxford University Press, 2004.

 - Multiple choice in class & take home essay mid term exam (30%); see class schedule for details.